Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Multivariate geometric measures

 Additionally, more analytical results can be extracted by imposing further restrictions on the underlying distribution.
 Specifically: \begin{properties}[\textnormal{From \cite{Girard2017}}] Assume that the distribution of $X$ is rotationally symmetric about the origin.
 Then, \begin{itemize} \item[(i)] The quantile map $u \mapsto q_X(u)$ commutes with every linear isometry of $\real^d$.
 The norm of $q_X(u)$ only depends upon the norm of $u$.
-As a result, the iso--quantile contours are spheres centered at the center of symmetry. \item[(ii)] The directions of the quantile $q_X(u)$ and the index vector $u$ are the same if $u\neq 0$. \item[(iii)] The function $\|u\|\to \|q_X(u)\|$ is a continuous strictly increasing function on $[0,1)$. \item[(iv)] $\|q_X(u)\| \to \infty$ as $\|u\|\to 1$. \item[(v)] $\frac{q_X(v)}{\|q_X(v)\|} \to u$, as $v \to u \in S^{d-1}, \,\, \|v\|< 1$. \end{itemize} \end{properties} \begin{rem} \leavevmode \begin{itemize} \item Similar results can be obtained when the distribution is assumed to be symmetric around a point other than the origin. \item Quantile contours, even for elliptically symmetric distributions, are not convex; see Figure~\ref{fig:GeometricQuantileContours}.
-In particular, quantile contours are not convex for non-spherical distributions.
+As a result, the iso--quantile contours are spheres centered at the center of symmetry. \item[(ii)] The directions of the quantile $q_X(u)$ and the index vector $u$ are the same if $u\neq 0$. \item[(iii)] The function $\|u\|\to \|q_X(u)\|$ is a continuous strictly increasing function on $[0,1)$. \item[(iv)] $\|q_X(u)\| \to \infty$ as $\|u\|\to 1$. \item[(v)] $\frac{q_X(v)}{\|q_X(v)\|} \to u$, as $v \to u \in S^{d-1}, \,\, \|v\|< 1$. \end{itemize} \end{properties}

-\item Some asymptotic properties stated above for spherically symmetric distributions hold true even for non-symmetric distributions.
+\begin{rem} \leavevmode \begin{itemize} \item[(i)] Similar results can be obtained when the distribution is assumed to be symmetric around a point other than the origin. \item[(ii)] Quantile contours, even for elliptically symmetric distributions, are not convex; see Figure~\ref{fig:GeometricQuantileContours}.
+In particular, quantile contours are not convex for non-spherical distributions. \item[(iii)] Some asymptotic properties stated above for spherically symmetric distributions hold true even for non-symmetric distributions.
 For instance, $\|q(u)\| \to \infty$ as $\|u\|\to 1$ for any distribution -- even atomic; see \cite[Theorem 2.1]{Girard2017}.
-A simple and interesting consequence of this property is that the quantile contours do not remain contained within the convex hull of the support of the distribution. \item Additionally, the asymptotic direction of a geometric quantile matches that of its index vector -- for any distribution including the atomic ones; see \cite[Theorem 2.1]{Girard2017}. \end{itemize} \end{rem}
+A simple and interesting consequence of this property is that the quantile contours do not remain contained within the convex hull of the support of the distribution. \item[(iv)] Additionally, the asymptotic direction of a geometric quantile matches that of its index vector -- for any distribution including the atomic ones; see \cite[Theorem 2.1]{Girard2017}. \end{itemize} \end{rem}